Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 - about 6.5-9 mL in volume (the size of a standard memory stick)

-- have 2 self-contained electrodes that are implanted subcutaneously under local anesthesia, typically in a left parasternal location
+- have two self-contained electrodes that are implanted subcutaneously under local anesthesia, typically in a left parasternal location

-- Current ILR devices have a battery life of up to 3 years.
+- Current ILR devices have a battery life of up to three years.